tkn-tub/ns3-gym/src/lte/doc/source/lte-user.rst

 Basic simulation program
 ------------------------

-Here is the minimal simulation program that is needed to do an LTE simulation.
+Here is the minimal simulation program that is needed to do an LTE-only simulation (without EPC).

 .. highlight:: none